-Foods high in fat or sugar are usually high in calories, too.
-That’s why weight-loss diets usually don’t allow sweets or foods with too much fat.
-For many people this means giving up their favorite foods, which is one of the most common reasons people go off a diet.
+Foods high in saturated or trans fat, sodium or sugar are often high in calories, too.
+That’s why weight-loss diets usually don’t allow sweets or foods with too much saturated or trans fat.
+For many people this means giving up their favorite foods, which is one of the most common reasons people give up trying to lose weight or eat healthy.
 Trade-offs let you eat your favorite foods and still reduce calories.

 Use these three steps to help you make trade-offs: